kyphan38/web/assets/docs/main/soft skills/02-ipl.md

 - Solutions:
   - A new leader was brought in, who had a different approach
   - This new leader focused on recognizing teams for their ability to embody company values and make different choices
-  - Rather than rewarding merely solving problems or fixing issues, the leader began rewarding innovation, experimentation, and proactive efforts that improved the company’s processes, technology, and teamwork
+  - Rather than rewarding merely solving problems or fixing issues, the leader began rewarding innovation, experimentation, and proactive efforts that improved the company's processes, technology, and teamwork
   - The leader celebrated the process-choices and principles-over just focusing on the final outcome or fixed problems
   - The new leader emphasized rewarding behaviors, choices, and effort rather than just rewarding when the problem was solved or a goal was reached
 - Result: